The Mediation Process

-Below is the family mediation process from the intial referral stage through to an agreement being reached in family mediation.
+Below is the family mediation process from the initial referral stage through to an agreement being reached in family mediation.

 A referral is made to Kent Family Mediation Services by one of the opposing parties.
 A referral for family mediation can be made by either the person who wants to attend family mediation, a Family Solicitor, a Family Support Worker, a Social Worker, or another organisation e.g. Relate or the Citizens Advice Bureau.

-2. A member of Kent Family Mediation Service staff contacts both parties to:-
+2. A member of Kent Family Mediation Service staff contacts both parties (applicant first) to:-

 - Establish that each person is willing to attend a MIAM (mediation information and assessment meeting)

 - If clients are assessed as being eligible to claim for Legal Aid, then they will recieve free mediation.

 - Family mediation clients who wish to pay privately, or who are found not to be eligible for Legal Aid are requested to make payment to Kent Family Mediation Service prior to the family mediation meeting taking place.
 Please see our Private fees and Legally Aided Mediation page.